 In 2010 Ohio EPA approved a pilot study of enhanced anaerobic bioremediation for the X-740 area.
 Emulsified oil, a slow-acting fermentable carbon compound, was injected into parts of the X-740 groundwater plume during December 2010 and January 2011.
 Trichloroethene decreased in wells in the area of the groundwater plume that was treated during the pilot study.
-The Deferred Units RCRA Facility Investigation/ Corrective Measures Study Report (DOE 2021d) summarizes the results of the pilot study.
+The Deferred Units RCRA Facility Investigation/ Corrective Measures Study Report (DOE 2021b) summarizes the results of the pilot study.
+This pilot study has been identified as the final corrective measure for the X-740 area, thereby replacing the failed phytoremediation remedy (Ohio EPA 2023).